BrodyB/ublue-brody/README.md

   - xev (Tool to get keycodes and input event names)
   - Bottles (Creates containers to run Windows applications)
   - Blanket (plays soothing sounds!)
+  - Gear Lever (for managing AppImages)
+  - Smile (emoji picker)
 - Gnome Extensions
   - Lock Keys Indicator (Show the state of Caps Lock and Num Lock on top bar)
   - Dash-to-Dock (Keep that dock visible on the bottom)
-  - Lock Keys indicator
+  - Lock Keys indicator (top panel indicator for Num Lock/Caps Lock status)
-  - Tiling Shell
+  - Tiling Shell (adds "fancy zones" style of window tiling)
-  - Quick Settings Audio Devices Renamer
-  - Quick Settings Audio Devices Hider
-  - Quick Close in Overview
+  - Quick Close in Overview (close buttons on windows in Overview)
-  - Smile emoji picker
+  - Click to Close Overview (click empty space in the Overview to close it)
+  - Vitals (System activity indicators for the top panel)
+  - Media Controls (show music playing on the top bar)
+  - Date Menu Formatter (Change the way the date/time is shown on the top)

 </details>